lurisan/Blog/README.md

 ### 12th April 2022

-As GDG event is nearing the date, hope everyone has rsvp-ed for the event and got their tickets booked
+As the GDG event is nearing the date, I hope everyone has rsvp-ed for the event and got their tickets booked

 - As the date nears so does the excitement.
 - Getting more ideas for further projects to build upon.